Wolfffff/snakemake-sleap-naps/docs/tutorial.rst

 .. note::

    Note: The workflow supports four execution options: local_conda, local_singularity, slurm_conda, and slurm_singularity.
-Check the `docker/` folder for information about the containers used for singularity.
+Check the `docker/` folder for information about the containers used for Singularity.

 Troubleshooting
 ---------------

-- **Check Dependencies**: Ensure all dependencies are installed via the Conda environment.
 - **Configuration Errors**: Double-check your `config.yaml` for any typos or incorrect paths.
-- **Snakemake Logs**: Review Snakemake logs
+- **Snakemake Logs**: Review Snakemake logs under the `.snakemake` directory.
+- **GitHub Issues**: Search or open a new issue on the `GitHub issues page <https://github.com/wolfffff/snakemake-sleap-naps/issues>`_.